CUI - Restricted Data Projects

 Overview

 The Controlled Unclassified Information (CUI) cluster is a CPU + GPU system which is the result of a partnership between ARC and the Hume Center.
-CUI came online in 2021 and has 15 nodes, 960 CPU cores, 12 TB RAM, and 24 NVIDIA A100 GPUs.
+CUI has 8 nodes, 512 CPU cores, 7 TB RAM, and 16 NVIDIA A100 GPUs.
+CUI hardware is summarized in the table below.

 CPU